 Work in our Directorates

-The following actions were delivered in 2016:
+The following actions were delivered in 2017:

 - Richmond Inclusive Support and Exercise referral programme (RISE), continued to promote sport and exercise for disabled people of all ages.

-The work of the Council in relation to equality is scrutinised by the Equality Scrutiny Stakeholder Group meets quarterly to review Richmond Council’s activity in relation to equality and diversity.
+The work of the Council in relation to equality is scrutinised by the Equality Scrutiny Stakeholder Group which meets quarterly to review Richmond Council’s activity in relation to equality and diversity.
 The ESSG is made up of representatives from voluntary and community groups in the borough.

 Service user profile equality monitoring information

-We will publish further service user profile equality monitoring information and analysis throughout 2017.
+We will publish further service user profile equality monitoring information and analysis throughout 2018.
 Our EINAs also use service user profile data to assess impact.